LDT Policies

 Transformation key

-The versioned key that CTE-LDT applies to transform the data from the key used for initial data transformation.
+The versioned key that LDT applies to transform the data from the key used for initial data transformation.
 When the transformation key rotates, it transforms the data from a previous version of the transformation key to a new version.

 Note